trynthink/scout/docs/analysis_approach.rst

    * Uncompeted ECM energy savings, avoided |CO2| emissions, and operating cost savings impacts are calculated by subtracting the total uncompeted efficient energy, |CO2|, and operating costs calculated in :ref:`step 2 <analysis-step-2>` from total uncompeted baseline energy, |CO2|, and operating costs calculated in :ref:`step 2 <analysis-step-2>`.
 Note that each of these total figures are calculated for technical potential and maximum adoption potential scenarios, and therefore ECM impacts and financial metrics are also described in terms of these scenarios.

-.. _financial-metrics:

-   * ECM financial metrics are calculated by normalizing ECM savings impacts to the total number of competed stock units and comparing unit savings to the ECM’s incremental capital cost over the comparable “business-as-usual” technology.
+   * ECM _`financial metrics` are calculated by normalizing ECM savings impacts to the total number of competed stock units and comparing unit savings to the ECM’s incremental capital cost over the comparable “business-as-usual” technology.

       * Consumer-level metrics are relevant to building owners making ECM adoption decisions.
 These metrics remain unchanged following ECM competition.